ddxtanx/ClassGraph/proposal.md

 4. **Timeline**

-  April 8 - sync to complete project proposal and team contract
+  April 8 - complete project proposal and team contract

   April 9 - submit project proposal and team contract

   April 12 - set up initial repository and Makefile

   April 15 - finish parsing class data from CIS API to usable form.
+Begin BFS iterators and test writing.

-  April 19 - convert CIS Data into graph format and pass simple tests
+  April 19 - convert CIS Data into graph format and pass simple tests.
+Finish BFS Iterators

-  April 22 - write BFS iterator and verify with tests
+  April 22 - Begin work on Dijkstra and Graph drawing, and writing relevant tests

-  April 29 - write Dijikstra's and verify with tests
+  April 29 - (Hopefully) finish writing Dijkstra, all work on graph output.

   May 5 - write layered graph drawing algorithm and verify with tests

   May 7 - finish report

-  May 9 - sync to record final presentation
+  May 9 - record final presentation

   May 11 - finish editing presentation and submit